zendesk/onetimeserver/README.md

     server has come up properly, and then exits, outputting information about the server in JSON.
 3.  main utility, written in golang.  responsible for configuring and booting the server.

+## troubleshooting

+If you have trouble starting up the onetimeserver after an OS upgrade etc, and you notice the error:

+" $onetimeserver -m 5.6
+  >Child exited without printing info!"

+then try removing ~/.onetimeserver folder on your machine.